Last.fm: Audioscrobbler and Last.fm (2002–2006)

+Audioscrobbler began as a computer science project by Richard Jones while he was attending the University of Southampton School of Electronics and Computer Science in the United Kingdom.
+The website was originally developed as two separate sources: Last.fm and Audioscrobbler, that later merged in 2005.
+The term scrobbling is defined as the process of finding, processing, and distributing information related to people, music, and other data.
+Jones developed the first plugins and opened an API to the community, which led to support for many music players across different operating system platforms.
+Audioscrobbler was initially limited to tracking which songs its users played on registered computers, enabling charting and collaborative filtering.

-Last.fm was founded in 2002 by Felix Miller, Martin Stiksel, Michael Breidenbruecker, and Thomas Willomitzer, all hailing from Germany or Austria.
-Initially established as an Internet radio station and music community site, it utilized similar music profiles to generate dynamic playlists.
-The site’s name employs a domain hack using .fm, the top level domain of Micronesia, which is popular among FM radio-related sites.
-The "love" and "ban" buttons enabled users to gradually customize their profiles.
+Last.fm was founded in 2002 by Felix Miller, Martin Stiksel, Michael Breidenbruecker, and Thomas Willomitzer.
+Initially established as an Internet radio station and music community site, it utilised similar music profiles to generate dynamic playlists.
+The site's name employs a domain hack using .fm, the top level domain of Micronesia, which is popular among FM radio-related sites.
+The "love" and "ban" buttons enabled users to gradually customise their profiles.
 Last.fm won the Europrix in 2002 and was nominated for the Prix Ars Electronica in 2003.

 The Audioscrobbler and Last.fm teams began collaborating closely, moving into the same offices in Whitechapel, London.
 By 2003, Last.fm was fully integrated with Audioscrobbler profiles, allowing input through either an Audioscrobbler plugin or a Last.fm station.
 The sites also shared numerous community forums, although some were unique to each site.
 The original Audioscrobbler site at the audioscrobbler.com domain name was entirely merged into the new Last.fm site on 9 August 2005.
-Subsequently, Audioscrobbler.net was launched as a separate development-oriented site on 5 September 2005.
-At the bottom of each Last.fm page, there was an Audioscrobbler "slogan" that changed each time the page was refreshed.
-Based on well-known sayings or advertisements, these slogans originally appeared at the top of the Audioscrobbler website pages and were created and contributed by the original site members.
+Audioscrobbler.net was launched as a separate development-oriented site on 5 September 2005.